 - 1. Functional assessment of behavior and other diagnostic assessment of behavior. - 2.
 Development, training, and monitoring of Behavioral Support plans with specific criteria for the acquisition and maintenance of appropriate behaviors for community living and behavioral intervention for the reduction of maladaptive behaviors. - 3.
 Intervention modalities related to the identified behavioral needs of the individual. - 4.
 Individual-specific skills or replacement behavior acquisition training. - 5.
-Family education and training on Behavioral Supports. - I. Home and Community Based Crisis Services The goal of the Georgia Crisis Response System (GCRS-DD) is to provide time-limited home and community based crisis services that support individuals with developmental disabilities in the community, and provide alternatives to institutional placement, emergency room care, and/or law enforcement involvement (including incarceration).
-These community based crisis services and homes are provided on a time-limited basis to ameliorate the presenting crisis.
-The system is to be utilized as a measure of last resort for an individual undergoing an acute crisis that presents a substantial risk of imminent harm to self or others.
-The Georgia Crisis Response System is designed for individuals with developmental disabilities in need of Behavioral Health and Developmental Disability crisis services. - 1.
-Eligibility for Home and Community Based Crisis Services The Georgia Crisis Response System serves children and adults with developmental disabilities aged 4 years and above who meet eligibility criteria as defined below.
-A person with developmental disabilities in need of home and community based crisis services is an individual who: - Has documented evidence of a diagnosis of an intellectual disability prior to age 18 years or other closely related developmental disability prior to age 22 years, for individuals currently on the planning list or in DD services; screening indicative of a developmental disability for other individuals; AND - b.
+Family education and training on Behavioral Supports. - Community-Based Crisis Services The Georgia Crisis Response System (GCRS) provides community-based crisis services that support individuals with intellectual and developmental disabilities in their communities as an alternative to institutional placement, emergency room care, and/or law enforcement involvement, including incarceration.
+By design, these services, hereinafter referred to as "intensive in-home" and "intensive out-of-home," are a measure of last resort and provided on a time-limited basis to ameliorate the presenting crisis.
+As an intended outcome of these services, the interventions should enhance the family and/or caregiver's ability to meet the needs of the individual and minimize the need for the individual to leave his/her home in order to resolve the presenting crisis.

+- Eligibility Community-Based Crisis Services GCRS serves children and adults with developmental disabilities aged 4 years and above who meet eligibility criteria as defined below.
+A person with developmental disabilities in need of crisis services is an individual who: - a.
+Has documented evidence of a diagnosis of an intellectual disability prior to age 18 years or other closely related developmental disability prior to age 22 years, for individuals currently on the planning list or in DD services; screening indicative of a developmental disability for other individuals; AND - b.
 Presents a substantial risk of imminent harm to self or others; AND - c.
 Is in need of immediate care, evaluation, stabilization or treatment due to the substantial risk; AND - d.
 Is someone for whom there currently exists no available, appropriate community supports to meet the needs of the person. - 2.
 Components of the Georgia Crisis Response System This system includes intake, dispatch, referral, and crisis services components.
-An essential part of this system is the assessment of the individual situation to determine the appropriate response to the crisis.

-- a.
-Intake: Entry into the system takes place through the Single Point of Entry (SPOE) system.
+An essential part of this system is the assessment of the individual situation to determine the appropriate response to the crisis. - a.
+Intake: Entry into the system takes place through the Single Point of Entry (SPOE) system, the Georgia Crisis & Access Line (GCAL).
 Intake personnel determine if an individual meets the requirements for entry into the system. - b.
 Dispatch or Referral: The SPOE initiates the appropriate dispatch or referral option.
-If a Developmental Disability (DD) Mobile Crisis Team is dispatched to the crisis location, this team assesses the need for a referral or crisis services. - c.
+If a Blended Mobile Crisis Team is dispatched to the crisis location, this team assesses the need for a referral or crisis services. - c.
 Crisis Services: Crisis services occur through intensive on-site or off-site supports.
 These crisis supports are provided on a time-limited basis to ameliorate the crisis.
+Intensive in-home serves individuals ages 4 and older, while intensive out-of-home is available only to adults ages 19 and older and children ages 10 through 18.